The Establishment (Pakistan): Criticism

+In September 2020, the Pakistan Democratic Movement was formed with the main objective to remove the Establishment's association with the politics of Pakistan.
+In 2023 when Imran Khan was arrested after his removal from government in April 2022 and the subsequent political crisis in the country, there were large-scale protests against the Establishment's strongholds by Khan's party, Pakistan Tehreek-e-Insaf which led to a crackdown against it.

 Apart from political movements, many journalists have also taken voice against the Establishment.
 Hamid Mir, Pakistan's most well-known journalist, spoke against the Establishment many times.
 Assassination attempts have been made on many journalists who spoke against the Establishment including Mir, Asad Ali Toor, and others.
 Prominent journalist Matiullah Jan was also abducted and Jan accused the Establishment of abducting him.
 Journalist Imran Riaz Khan, with over 5.6 million YouTube subscribers, was abducted on 11 May 2023, allegedly for criticizing the government and military.
 Released in September 2023 after alleged torture, he was rearrested in February 2024 for corruption.
-Initially a PTI and military supporter, Khan mocked Pashtun and Baloch missing persons, calling them “traitors” who “deserved to disappear.”
+Initially a PTI and military supporter, Khan mocked Pashtun and Baloch missing persons, calling them "traitors" who "deserved to disappear".
 After his own disappearance, he apologized, expressing solidarity with Baloch families.

-In September 2020, the Pakistan Democratic Movement was formed with the main objective to remove the Establishment's association with the politics of Pakistan.
-The Pashtun Tahafuz Movement openly criticises the Pakistan Army and accuses the Pakistani state of violating the basic human rights of Pashtuns.

-In 2023 when Imran Khan was arrested after his removal from government in April 2022 and the subsequent political crisis in the country, there were large-scale protests against the Establishment's strongholds by Khan's party, Pakistan Tehreek-e-Insaf which led to a crackdown against it.